mohan-balakrishnan/Todolist-React-Node-mysql/README.md

 ## Backend(Todolist-React-Node-mysql) - NodeJs, Mysql, JWT

-go to `Todolist-React-Node-mysql` folder open command prompt
+7. go to `Todolist-React-Node-mysql` folder open command prompt

    Install all package by running `npm i`

    Run `npm run dev`

 ## Frontend(Todolist-React-Node-mysql/frontend) - ReactJs

-go to `Todolist-React-Node-mysql/frontend` folder  open command prompt
+8. Go to `Todolist-React-Node-mysql/frontend` folder  open command prompt

    Run `npm i`

    Run `npm start`

    Open http://localhost:3000  to see the app or http://publicip:3000

    Register a new user and login with that user in application. verify the user in db

 ## Screenshots